 Dogs can eat some peas in their diet.
 However, you should only give your dog any vegetables in moderation.
 Your dog is likely more sensitive to chemicals in peas than chemicals in carrots.
 Too many peas can cause health issues.

 Any variety of fresh peas is alright to give your dog.
 However, only give them pea pods that you can also chew.
 Difficult-to-eat pods can be a choking hazard.
 Frozen and thawed peas are also fine for dogs.
-However, the salt that canned peas have is bad for your dog’s health.
+However, canned peas are bad for your dog’s health since they contain salt.

-Dogs that can eat peas benefit from vitamin A, vitamin B, potassium, zinc, iron, lutein, dietary fiber, protein, manganese, and magnesium.
-All these chemicals have benefits for your dog’s heart, skin, and eyes.
+A few cases exist when peas are not the right choice for a dog.
+Those dogs that can eat peas benefit from vitamin A, vitamin B, potassium, zinc, iron, lutein, dietary fiber, protein, manganese, and magnesium.
+These chemicals can benefit your dog’s health, including the heart, skin, and eyes.

 More Dog-Related Questions: Can Dogs Eat Raw Chicken Breast and Can Dogs Eat Clover?